Uterine Preservation in the Management of Placenta Accreta Spectrum Disorders

 - No

 Inclusion Criteria: 1.
 Provision of signed and dated informed consent form.
 2. Stated willingness to comply with all study procedures and availability for the duration of the study.
 3. A person with a uterus, age 18 or older 4.
-Currently 16-36 weeks pregnant with an intrauterine gestation 5.
-History of cesarean delivery AND placenta previa OR anterior low-lying placenta AND suspected of having PAS on prenatal imaging (ultrasound/MRI) 6.
-Patients for whom the usual management would be cesarean-hysterectomy.
-7. Patient desires uterine preservation 8.
-Agreement to adhere to Lifestyle Considerati…
+Currently pregnant with an intrauterine gestation or postpartum 5.
+Suspected of having PAS based on history, clinical findings, and/or imaging 6.
+Patients for whom the usual management would be peripartum hysterectomy.
+7. Patient desires uterine preservation or declines hysterectomy 8.
+Agreement to adhere to Lifestyle Considerations (see section 5.3) throughout study d…

 Interventions